 Nestled on the banks of the Nam Song River surrounded by lush countryside is the delightful village of Vang Vieng.
-The local caves are the prize attraction as the laid back atmosphere of the village itself.
-Opt take a bicycle ride through the rice paddy filled fields or go tubing along the river!
+The local caves are the prize attraction as is the laid back atmosphere of the village itself.
+Opt take a bicycle ride through the rice paddy filled fields and go tubing along the river!
 Expect an idyllic and fun ride!
 Vang Vieng is located midway between midway Vientaine and Luang Prabang.
-En route you also may wish ot stop stop at the colourful market of Thalat, where local hill tribes come to trade and shop and also visit the archaeological site of Vang Xang that dates back to the 11th century.
+En route you also may wish to stop at the colourful market of Thalat, where local hill tribes come to trade, shop and also visit the archaeological site of Vang Xang that dates back to the 11th century.

 Our pick #4

-Situated in the northeast of Laos, Phonsavan is the provincial capital of the Xieng Khouang province and the base for trips to the area’s star attraction – the Plain of Jars.
+Situated in the northeast of Laos, Phonsavan is the capital of the Xieng Khouang province and the base for trips to the area’s star attraction – the Plain of Jars.
 Thousands of mysterious stone jars are scattered across the rolling hills and grassy plains, appearing in clusters ranging from just a few to several hundred and weighing up to 6 tonnes.
 Their origin is unknown though legend tells of a race of giants who inhabited the area.
 After winning an arduous battle with their enemy, they built the jars to store wine to celebrate their victory.
 Initial research in the 1930s suggested that the jars were used for prehistoric burial practices and have been dated back as far as the Iron Age.
 Human remains have since been found, supporting this theory.